SAP/luigi/docs/luigi-core-api.md

 #### unload

-Unloads the current Luigi instance, which can be initialized later again by using `Luigi.config({...})`
+Unloads the current Luigi instance, which can be initialized later again by using `Luigi.setConfig({...})`

 ##### Examples